S76AliKo/ttsgan-shm-augmentation/README.md

 After preprocessing and augmentation, multiple datasets were created to evaluate training performance at varying data volumes.
 For this implementation, we used:

 - Scenario C: Dataset size = [1000 × 1024 × 3]
-Each sample contains 1024 time steps and 3 acceleration components (x, y, z).
+Each sample contains 1024 time steps and 3 acceleration components (story1, story2, story3).

 ---